How to Build Simple React App (Part 4)

 Conclusion

-With this part, we have finished this series about building react application from grounds up.
+With this part, we have finished this series about building react the application from ground up.
 We have covered most of the main parts you would need while building a real react application.
-Some parts are covered in more depth then others, that doesn't necessarily mean that they are more important.
-I encourage you to read through documentation of all libraries that you are using, and to read more articles written on this topic while working, it is very useful, that is why I have linked many things I found useful in the text(s).
-You can find all of the source code on GitHub link.
+Some parts are covered in more depth than others, but that doesn't necessarily mean that they are more important.
+I encourage you to read through the documentation of all libraries that you are using and to read more articles written on this topic while working, it is very useful, and that is why I have linked many things I found useful in the text(s).
+You can find all of the source code on the GitHub link.
 That is it, I hope this was helpful.